 “Oh, Dr Shapiro’s not in today, it’s another.
 A Dr Fatwa.”

 “Right,” I nodded, wondering what his actual name might be.

 “I’ve seen him going back and forth.
-He’s in too much of a hurry for me but he’ll be better than Dr Raymond; I wouldn’t let him cut my toenails.”
+He’ll be better than Dr Raymond; I wouldn’t let him cut my toenails.”